shalldie/tnote/README.md

 <!-- 封面区域 end -->

-`tnote` is a notepad application running on `Terminal`, allowing you to quickly access, synchronize content, and record your idea on different devices.
+`tnote` is a notebook application running on `Terminal`, allowing you to quickly access, synchronize content, and record your idea on different devices.

 - [x] Application 🎯
   - [x] Shortcut keys, mouse operations